 Sound Speed Cast Frequency: Casts were conducted at a minimum of one every four hours during launch acquisition.
-Casts were conducted more frequently when there was a change in surface sound speed greater than two meters per second.
-XBT casts on S220 were conducted at an average interval of 156 minutes, guided by observations of the surface sound speed and targeted to deeper areas.
-A limit of 25 XBTs was imposed while in the Channel Islands National Marine Sanctuary which also impacted cast frequency.
+Casts were conducted more frequently in areas where the influx of fresh water had an effect on the speed of sound in the water column and when there was a change in surface sound speed greater than two meters per second.
+XBT casts on S220 were conducted at an average interval of 172 minutes, guided by observation of the surface sound speed and targeted to deeper areas.
 All sound speed methods were used as detailed in the DAPR.